one day. all in.

 Coach Rothenberger Legacy Fund

 This year, we’re excited to celebrate Coach Tom Rothenberger in recognition of his 40+ years of dedicated service to Jesuit High School.
-In the nearly half-decade since Coach Rothenberger was hired in 1981, he has devoted his time to coaching track and cross country, teaching history, and mentoring countless students.
+In the nearly half-century since Coach Rothenberger was hired in 1981, he has devoted his time to coaching track and cross country, teaching history, and mentoring countless students.

 Under his leadership, Jesuit men’s and women’s track and cross country teams have become a perennial powerhouse, winning a combined 29 state titles.
 Coach Rothenberger has been awarded numerous coaching accolades including, most recently, U.S. Track & Field and Cross Country Coaches Association 2022 Boys’ High School Cross Country Coach of the Year.
 Coach Rothenberger has not only cultivated skill and athleticism, but he has created a culture of camaraderie and sportsmanship and demonstrated cura personalis in his care for each individual athlete.